SciML/FluxNeuralOperators.jl/README.md

 ### Two-dimensional with time Navier-Stokes equation

 The Navier-Stokes equation is learned by the `MarkovNeuralOperator` with only one time step information.
 Example can be found in `example/FlowOverCircle`.
+The result is also provided [here](https://foldfelis.github.io/NeuralOperators.jl/dev/assets/notebook/mno.jl.html)

 | **Ground Truth** | **Inferenced** |
 |:----------------:|:--------------:|